jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **CTRA**
   - **current accounting year**
   - **current value** is defined in section HR 3(4) (Definitions for section HR 2: group investment funds) for the purposes of section HR 2 (Group investment funds)
-  - **date of acquisition** is defined in section CB 6A (Disposal within 2 years: bright-line test for residential land) for the purposes of that section and section CB 16A (Main home exclusion for disposal within 2 years)
+  - **date of acquisition** is defined in section CB 6A (Disposal within 2 years: bright-line test for residential land) for the purposes of that section, section CB 16A (Main home exclusion for disposal within 2 years), and section 54C of the Tax Administration Act 1994
   - **date of transfer** , in subpart FB (Transfers of relationship property), and in the definitions of , for property transferred under a relationship agreement, means the date on which the property was transferred
   - **date the deposit ends** —
     (a) is defined in section EH 36 (Other definitions) for the purposes of the main income equalisation scheme: